Rokfor/rokfor-slim/README.md

 GET /api/contributions/1/14-5?query=New+York&filter=1|6:eq

     Searches for all contributions within issue 1 and chapters 14 and 5 for the exact String "New York" within both fields with the template id 1 and 6.

+GET /api/contributions/1/14-5?query=12&filter=sort:gtlimit=1

+    Searches for all contributions within issue 1 and chapters 14 and 5 with a sort value > 12 and a limitation to 1 item.
+This represents the next contribution in a manually sorted list, since the list is has a default sort order by 'sort, asc'.

+GET /api/contributions/1/14-5?query=12&filter=sort:lt&sort=sort:desc&limit=1

+    Searches for all contributions within issue 1 and chapters 14 and 5 with a sort value < 12 and a limitation to 1 item, order descending.
+This represents the previous contribution in a manually sorted list.

 GET /api/contributions/12/19?limit=10&offset=20